 What are you passionate about?

 I’m passionate about basketball.
-I grew up surrounding by sports and found my love for basketball.
-I am currently coaching a team with my mum and coaching another team on my own (u18’s) I love coaching young children and watching them become better players.
+I grew up surrounded by sports and found my love of basketball.
+I am currently coaching a team with my mum and coaching another team on my own (under 18’s).
+I love coaching young children and watching them become better players.
 I also play for the Goannas Deaf Basketball Team.
-I’m also passionate about helping people in times of need whether it’s mentoring, someone to talk to, or someone who needs a bit of a push forward in reaching their goals.
-I’m open, I’m friendly and easy going
+I’m also passionate about helping people in times of need, whether it’s mentoring, having someone to talk to, or someone who needs a bit of a push forward to reach their goals.
+I’m open, I’m friendly and I’m easy going

 What skills, experience, strengths or knowledge can you offer someone as their mentor?

-I do love a bit of a challenge with this program to make me a better mentor, so approach me with anything and we can do a bit of “help you, help me” whether it’s about life, sports, school/university/tafe/work.
+I love a bit of a challenge so I hope this program will make me a better mentor.
+So approach me with anything and we can do a bit of “help you, help me” whether it’s about life, sports, school/university/TAFE or work.
 So hit me up!
-I have a lot of sport experience, mainly basketball but I can work with the general sports athletes with mentoring or goal settings.
-I can provide some advices with the transitions of moving from high school to University/Tafe.
+I have a lot of sport experience, mainly basketball but I can work with general sport athletes with mentoring or goal settings.
+I can also provide some advice about the transition from high school to University or TAFE.

 Best advice you would give or have been given: